huiwenzhang/ICRA2020-paper-list/README.md

 - Learning User Preferences from Corrections on State Lattices

 ## Robotics in Agriculture and Forestry
-- Visual Servoing-Based Navigation for Monitoring Row-Crop Fields
-- Optimal Routing Schedules for Robots Operating in Aisle-Structures
-- Time Optimal Motion Planning with ZMP Stability Constraint for Timber Manipulation
 - Plucking Motions for Tea Harvesting Robots Using Probabilistic Movement Primitives
-- SLOAM: Semantic Lidar Odometry and Mapping for Forest Inventory
 - Push and Drag: An Active Obstacle Separation Method for Fruit Harvesting Robots

 ## Calibration and Identification